SuryaNandan007/Smart-Email-Summarizer/README.md

 The Smart Email Summarizer Agent demonstrates how a multi-agent workflow can automate a real-world productivity challenge with clarity, accuracy, and efficiency.
 By breaking down email processing into specialized agent steps—reading, summarizing, extracting tasks, and generating reports—the system transforms unstructured email text into actionable insights within seconds.
 The architecture is modular, reliable, and easy to extend, making it suitable not only for personal productivity but also for larger workflow automation systems.
 This project highlights the practical power of agent-based design and shows how AI can meaningfully reduce manual effort in everyday communication tasks.

-**Report Builder Agent** – Produces a structured JSON or text report.

-The agent can process single or multiple emails and generate a clean daily summary.